TLeconte/acarsdec/README.md

 for the AirSpy device
  -g gain :              set airspy gain (0..21)

  -s airspydevice f1 [f2] ... [fN] :		decode from airspy device number or S/N "airspydevice" receiving at VHF frequencies "f1" and optionally "f2" to "fN" in Mhz (ie : -s  131.525 131.725 131.825 ).
-Frequencies must be within the same 2MHz.
+Frequencies must be within the same 3MHz for the airspy mini and 5 MHz for the airspy R2.

 for the SDRplay device